 Moving to the H-Town

-With a population of over 2.3 million as of 2017, Houston is the most populous city in Texas, as well as the fourth most populated city in the US.
+With a population of over 2.31 million as of 2019, Houston is the most populous city in Texas, as well as the fourth most populated city in the US.
 It covers a land area of 599.59 square miles and ranks as the ninth largest city in the United States by area.
+The Space City is home to NASA’s Johnson Space Center.

-Nicknamed the Space City because of the NASA’s Johnson Space Center, Houston has become one of the most desirable cities in the US thanks to its affordable cost of living, job growth, powerful economy, and delicious cuisine.
-The city’s population is also one of the most diverse ones, with people coming from different races and religious backgrounds.
+Houston has become one of the most desirable cities in the US thanks to the affordable cost of living, job growth, powerful economy, and delicious cuisine.
+Its population is also one of the most diverse in the nation, with people of different races and religious backgrounds.

 Economy and Employment

 Houston’s economy is based on a variety of industries, and the city’s job market keeps getting better and stronger.
-A lot of Fortune 500 companies have their headquarters in Houston as well, so if you’ll be looking for a job in this city, you will have plenty of job options to choose from.
+A lot of Fortune 500 companies have their headquarters in Houston as well.
+So if you’ll be looking for a job in this city, you will have plenty of options to choose from.

 Housing and Living Costs

-As mentioned in the beginning, living costs in Houston are much more affordable compared to most cities in the US.
-Compared to Chicago, living costs in Houston are 8% less expensive while the median home cost is 22% cheaper.
-According to an article by Chron, Houston’s real estate market hit an all-time high in July 2018.
-“From low-end to luxury, houses are selling throughout the area, even as last year’s hurricane remains on the minds of many Houstonians with Harvey’s one-year anniversary approaching.”
+Living costs in Houston are much more affordable compared to most cities in the US.
+Compared to Chicago, living in Houston is 8% less expensive, while the median home cost is 22% cheaper.

-Memorial, Clear Lake, Braeswood, University Place, and Washington Avenue Coalition, are some of the best neighborhoods to live in Houston.
+Memorial, Clear Lake, Braeswood, University Place, and Washington Avenue Coalition, are some of the best neighborhoods to call home in Houston.

 Things to do in Houston

-Attractions like the Museum District, Theater District, the Galleria, Underground Tunnel Tour, Space Center Houston, Downtown Aquarium, and Houston Zoo are some of the best places you should visit once you move to Houston.
+Attractions like the Museum District, Theater District, the Galleria, Underground Tunnel Tour, Space Center Houston, Downtown Aquarium, and Houston Zoo are some of the best places you could enjoy in Houston.
 You can also attend cultural events, music festivals, or simply explore the outdoors and practice your favorite hobbies.
-With over 50,000 acres of park space, Houston gives its inhabitants the opportunity to pass their free time visiting parks like the Hermann Park, Memorial Park, Discovery Green, Buffalo Bayou Park, and more.
+With over 50,000 acres of park space, Houston gives its inhabitants the opportunity for various outdoor activities in parks like the Hermann Park, Memorial Park, Discovery Green, Buffalo Bayou Park, and more.

 Moving to Houston with a car